Nelo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that creates a file conatining the text Bst School ending by a new line
+script that creates a file containing the text Best school ending by a new line